rukmanigopalan/adlsguidancedoc/Hitchhikers_Guide_to_the_Datalake.md

 ![](end_to_end_analytics.png)

 We will improve this document to include more analytics patterns in future iterations.

+> Important: Please consider the content of this document as guidance and best practices to help you make your architectural and implementation decisions.
+This is not an official HOW-TO documentation.

 ## When is ADLS Gen2 the right choice for your data lake?
 An enterprise data lake is designed to be a central repository of unstructured , semi-structured and structured data used in your big data platform.
 The goal of the enterprise data lake is to eliminate data silos (where the data can only be accessed by one part of your organization) and promote a single storage layer that can accommodate the various data needs of the organization  For more information on picking the right storage for your solution, please visit the [Choosing a big data storage technology in Azure](https://docs.microsoft.com/en-us/azure/architecture/guide/technology-choices/data-store-comparison) article.